IngabireTina/BackendCh/README.md

 BackendChallenge

 ## Project Description
-This project is an API for Create, Update, Read and Delete operations
+This project is an API for Create, Update, Read and Delete operations and the project has one app called employeeapi which has the model Item

 ## Technologies used
 Pyhton 3.7